unternehmen/teeburu/README.md

     $ guile-2.0 --debug --no-auto-compile -s teeburu.scm

+There are a few configuration options you can change, such as the port, the address to bind to (host), the number of posts kept in the list, etc.  These options are defined at the top of the script, if you wish to change them.

 ## Problems

-The list of posts is a global variable which is mutated every time someone makes a post.
-If two people make a post at the same time, there is no telling what will happen.

-There is no limit to the length or frequency of users' POST requests.
+There is no limit to the frequency of users' POST requests.
-It would be easy to write a bot which fills the server with posts.
+It would be easy to write a bot which stresses the server, perhaps causing it to shut down.
+I have not tested whether the server works well when used by many people at once, but it doesn't mutate any variables so there shouldn't be any data corruption if two people post at the same time.

 ## Features
 The entire textboard exists in RAM and makes no modifications to the host system.
-It doesn't evaluate any POST input as Scheme code and as far as I can tell it escapes all input properly.
+It doesn't evaluate any POST input as Scheme code and as far as I can tell it escapes all input properly, so there should be no way for a user to insert scripts onto the page.

 ## License
 teeburu is licensed under the CC0 1.0 Universal license, a copy of which